 This is awarded to the West of Scotland trainee who has scored the highest in their Applied Knowledge Test (AKT) in the preceding twelve months.
 It commemorates the professional career of Dr James Scobbie.
 The winner of the 2015 prize was Dr Carly Blyth.
 Her presentation was made by Professor Stuart Murray at our Annual Fulton Lecture.

 Stuart Murray Prize

 This is awarded to the West of Scotland trainee who has scored the highest in their Clinical Skills Assessment (CSA) in the preceding twelve months.
 It recognises the contribution of Professor Stuart Murray to general practice education in the West of Scotland.
 The winner of the 2015 prize was Dr Nicola Donoghue.
 She was presented with the award at our Annual Fulton Lecture by Professor Stuart Murray.

 Practice Improvement Award

 The recently established Practice Improvement Award recognises a practice which has shown improvements in their patient care or staff experience.
 The winner of the 2013 award was Mearns Medical Practice in Glasgow.

 Applications for the 2016 award are now open.
 For details of how to apply for the 2016 award please contact the faculty office.

 Support for AiTs

-We currently have six AiT representatives on our Faculty board to maintain awareness on issues affecting GP trainees.
+We currently have three AiT representatives on our Faculty board to maintain awareness on issues affecting GP trainees.
 AiT study evenings are organised throughout the year covering a range of topics.